 The types of processes that you choose to automated should be determined by the intent of your business.
 For example, if you are a service-based business or in the eCommerce space, your primary focus is on improving the user experience.
 Streamlining the point of sale process is one way to improve that experience.
 Automating the order processing and shipping process can speed up the delivery of items so that customers get their orders quicker.

 As we talked about in the beginning, an intelligent chatbot can help answer user questions and improve their ability to access information about your services.
-Another benefit of this type of RPA is that you can store this data and send the reports to your IT and administrative departments to improve site performance, address user issues that persist, or make general improvements to the UI or UX.
+Another benefit of this type of RPA is that you can store this data entry and send the reports to your IT and administrative departments to improve site performance, address user issues that persist, or make general improvements to the UI or UX.

 For businesses that operate more on the back end, such as marketing agencies and financial facilitators, the focus of improvements should be on the handling and processing of data.
-In other words, moving business along by helping to do the things that need to get done.
-In this way tools like language processing software can help a RPA be able to interpret language and select the appropriate action.
+In other words, moving business operations along by helping to do the things that need to get done.
+In this way tools like language processing software robots can help a RPA be able to interpret language and select the appropriate action.

 RPA Growth and Proper Scaling

-Where many businesses miss the mark is that they don’t scale RPA with intent.
+Where many businesses miss the mark is that they don’t scale RPA software tools with intent.
 They either implement only a few bots to handle the most basic of mundane tasks, or they try to automate everything without the proper training and IT support to guide the bots in their assigned tasks.

-While RPA may not be knowledge-driven like AI, the complexity of the tasks that can be performed grows in accordance with the software solutions you implement and the guidelines you set.
+While RPA bots may not be knowledge-driven like AI, the complexity of the tasks that can be performed grows in accordance with the software solutions you implement and the guidelines you set.

 Without getting into the particulars of programming a bot, the more options you give it to respond to a variety of situations, the more it can do for your business.
-For instance, if a user asks a question of a chatbot, the chatbot spits out a response, if the user then follows up, the chatbox should be able to interpret the follow-up and provide relevant information or links to articles and other information on the site so that users find the experience helpful.
+For instance, if a user asks a question of a chatbot, the chatbot spits out a response, if the user then follows up, the chatbox should be able to interpret the follow-up and provide relevant information or links to articles and other information on the site so that business users find the experience helpful.

 Unfortunately, we often see chatbots that don’t accurately represent the information that users are seeking, which in turn leads to frustration and may, in fact, end up taking more time for a support team to follow up.
-As we said, the purpose of these bots is to keep actual people from having to perform mundane tasks so that they can focus on more important and complex operations.
+As we said, the purpose of these bots is to keep actual people from having to perform tasks so that they can focus on more important and complex operations.

 To that end, you should be constantly implementing new bot programs and new guidelines to go along with them to take as much of the monotony and unproductive action out of the handles of actual employees and place it in the hands of a bot.